NCS Group: Management

 In 2005, Chong Yoke Sin became the chief executive officer (CEO).
 She resigned in 2007 for personal reasons and Lim Eng took over as the CEO.

 Lim retired in 2010 and Chief Operating Officer Chia Wee Boon took over as CEO.

 On 1 August 2019, the Singtel Group appointed Ng Kuo Pin as the new chief executive officer of NCS after Chia stepped down.

+In January 2026, Singtel announced that Ng Kuo Pin would be stepping down as CEO after seven years in office and appointed Sam Liew as the new CEO of NCS.
+On April 1, 2026, Sam Liew was officially appointed the CEO of NCS Group.

 Products and services

 The company’s business operations are organized as follows: